 This glass laminate is recommended for security conscious projects or to improve the security rating of window and door installations.

-Blast resistance glass is a very complicated are of architectural gazing (see our learning article: Security Ratings Explained) but the inclusion of Ionoplast interlayers into a blast resistance glass installation can greatly reduce the thickness of the glass specification required.
+Blast resistance glass is a very complicated are of architectural glazing (see our learning article: Security Ratings Explained) but the inclusion of Ionoplast interlayers into a blast resistance glass installation can greatly reduce the thickness of the glass specification required.
 A 230mm thick SGP laminated glass unit was able to pass a blast test of 200 kpa (30psi) pressure explosion.

 This category of glass laminate was originally designed to create hurricane resistance glazing for the architectural design market.
 We would recommend this interlayer for our architectural glazing installations requiring hurricane resistance and was the interlayer used within our minimal windows 4+ hurricane tested solution.